Dependent personality disorder: Diagnosis

-American Psychiatric Association and DSM
+DSM

-The Diagnostic and Statistical Manual of Mental Disorders (DSM) contains a dependent personality disorder diagnosis.
+The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) contains a dependent personality disorder diagnosis.
 It refers to a pervasive and excessive need to be taken care of which leads to submissive and clinging behavior and fears of separation.
 This begins prior to early adulthood and can be present in a variety of contexts.

 In the DSM Fifth Edition (DSM-5), there is one criterion by which there are eight features of dependent personality disorder.
 The disorder is indicated by at least five of the following factors: